Rum-running: History

 It was not long after the first taxes were implemented on alcoholic beverages that someone began to smuggle alcohol.
 The British government had "revenue cutters" in place to stop smugglers as early as the 16th century.
 Pirates often made extra money running rum to heavily taxed colonies.
 There were times when the sale of alcohol was limited for other reasons, such as laws against sales to American Indians in the Old West and Canada West or local prohibitions like the one on Prince Edward Island between 1901 and 1948.

 Industrial-scale smuggling flowed both ways across the Canada–United States border at different points in the early twentieth century, largely between Windsor, Ontario and Detroit, Michigan.
+Out of all of the liquor smuggled into The United States during Prohibition, 75% of it came through Detroit.
 Although Canada never had true nationwide prohibition, the federal government gave the provinces an easy means to ban alcohol under the War Measures Act (1914), and most provinces and the Yukon Territory already had enacted prohibition locally by 1918 when a regulation issued by the federal cabinet banned the interprovincial trade and importation of liquor.
 National prohibition in the United States did not begin until 1920, though many states had statewide prohibition before that.
 For the two-year interval, enough American liquor entered Canada illegally to undermine support for prohibition in Canada, so it was slowly lifted, beginning with Quebec and Yukon in 1919 and including all the provinces but Prince Edward Island by 1930.
 Additionally, Canada's version of prohibition had never included a ban on the manufacture of liquor for export.
 Soon the black-market trade was reversed with Canadian whisky and beer flowing in large quantities to the United States.
 Again, this illegal international trade undermined the support for prohibition in the receiving country, and the American version ended (at the national level) in 1933.

 One of the most famous periods of rum-running began in the United States when Prohibition began on January 16, 1920, when the Eighteenth Amendment went into effect.
 This period lasted until the amendment was repealed with ratification of the Twenty-first Amendment on December 5, 1933.